 Julien-G (French, b.1976) is a painter, printmaker and illustrator, currently working in Paris.

-Julien-G had a breakthrough moment happened when, walking the street and looking at a yellow mechanical digger spotted with rust, he was struck by the analogy with banana peels.
+His breakthrough moment happened when, walking the street and looking at a yellow mechanical digger spotted with rust, he was struck by the analogy with banana peels.
 That unexpected match became the cornerstone of his poetic and humorous way to address the world and his art practice.
-Since then, he has been questioning both contemporary and archetypal subject matters, such as human condition, environmental, spiritual and social issues.
+Since then, he uses apparently mismatching patterns to question both contemporary and archetypal subject matters, such as human condition, environmental, spiritual and social issues.

 His early aspiration to become an artist was triggered by his love of comics and cartoons.
 The humorous aesthetic and sequential structure of these media left a strong impression.
 Later, as an art student, he rejected the contemporary academism and pseudo conceptualism of art school.
 Instead, he decided to learn directly from “the masters” and eventually find his own path as an artist.